akauppi/GroundLevel-firebase-es/ROADMAP.md

 # Roadmap 🗺

-The author has some ideas on when the repo would be "ready". 🙂 It doesn't mean it's already useful - but these are the directions it may grow to.
+The author has some ideas on when the repo would be "done". 🙂

-## Operational awareness <sub>`must`</sub>

-Dev-ops aspects (monitoring, logging, ...) have been on the agenda all the time.
-The repo is not complete, until these are covered.

-- Picking suitable services for this
-- Showing how those are set up and used

 ## Interactive browser-to-browser comms